Updated May 9, 2023

 - Custom – Enter a custom formula.

-Conditions in data list in Valuation criteria settings
+Conditions in the data list in the Valuation criteria settings

-Some more condition of excel data validation Settings
+Some more conditions of Excel data validation Settings

-- If a user wants to ignore the blank, then there is a checkbox called Ignore.
+- If a user wants to ignore the blank, there is a checkbox called Ignore.

-- If a user selects between, then a user needs to select the Minimum and Maximum values for the cell(s).
+- W a user selects between, then a user needs to select the Minimum and Maximum values for the cell(s).

 - If a user wants to apply these changes to all other cells with the same setting, then there is a checkbox that needs to mark, and it will apply to the remaining cells in the sheet.